div0ky/spurlock-dot-dev/content/blog/building-enterprise-software-lessons.md

 }
 ```

-## 2. Boring Technology is Beautiful
+## 2. Boring Foundation, Strategic Innovation

-When I started Evergreen, I was tempted by shiny new technologies.
-GraphQL subscriptions!
-Event sourcing!
-CQRS!
+When I started Evergreen, I was tempted to use cutting-edge patterns everywhere.
+The key lesson: keep your foundation boring, but don't be afraid to use advanced patterns where they genuinely solve problems.

-Five years later, I'm grateful I largely resisted.
-Our stack is decidedly boring:
+Our core stack is deliberately boring:

-- **PostgreSQL** for everything database-related
+- **PostgreSQL** for everything database-related (with read replicas for BI)
 - **Redis** for caching and real-time features
-- **Vue.js** for the frontend
+- **Vue.js/Nuxt** for the frontend
-- **Node.js** for the backend
+- **Nest.js** for the backend

-These technologies are:

-- Well-documented
-- Battle-tested at scale
-- Easy to hire for
-- Predictable in production

-The lesson: Choose boring technology.
-Save your innovation budget for your actual product, not your infrastructure.
+But we strategically adopted advanced patterns where they made sense:

+- **Event Sourcing** for audit trails and complex workflows where we need complete history
+- **Microservices** for specific high-scale features that benefit from isolation
+- **Queue-based Processing** with BullMQ for background jobs and async operations

+The lesson: Choose boring technology for your foundation, but don't dogmatically avoid modern patterns when they solve real problems.
+The key is being intentional about when to use what.

 ## 3. Invest in Developer Experience